mathewbushuru/labby-rewrite/database/postgres/README.md

-I have replaced some procedures in the MySQL directory with functions in postgres.
+I have replaced procedures in the MySQL directory with functions in postgres.
 I am using functions for simpler tasks that don't require advanced transaction control like creating tables

 ##### Initializing the database locally